toothrot/amplitude-api/readme.md

 ## Basic Usage

 The following code snippet will immediately track an event to the Amplitude API.
-The time on the event will automatically be the time of the request.

 ```ruby
 # Configure your Amplitude API key